Polidea/cmake-nRF5x/readme.md

 	```cmake
 	nRF5x_addAppFIFO()
 	```
-	Note: only the most common drivers and libraries are wrapped with cmake macros.
+	_Note_: only the most common drivers and libraries are wrapped with cmake macros.
 If you need more, you can use `include_directories` and `list(APPEND SDK_SOURCE_FILES ...)` to add them.
 For example, in order to add the Bluetooth Battery Service:

 	```cmake
 	include_directories(